quintoandar/storybook-amplitude/readme.md

 ## Support

-You need a help?
-[Open a issue!](https://github.com/quintoandar/storybook-amplitude/issues/new)
+Do you need a help?
+[Open a issue here!](https://github.com/quintoandar/storybook-amplitude/issues/new)